CS2103JAN2017-W10-B1/addressbook-level4/docs/UserGuide.md

 > * Finishes the task(s) at the specified `TASKINDEX`. <br>
 > * The index refers to the index number shown in current list view.<br>
-> * To finish multiple tasks, indices must be seperated by whitespaces.
 > * Each index **must be a positive integer** 1, 2, 3, ...
 > * A finished task will automatically dissappeared from curret list view.
-> * Finished tasks can be viewed under the "list [LIST_INDEX/LIST_NAME] finished" command.
+> * Finished tasks can be viewed under the "list finished [LIST_INDEX]" command.
-> * Finished tasks can be viewed together with unfinished tasks under the "list [LIST_INDEX/LIST_NAME] all" command.
+> * Finished tasks can also be viewed together with unfinished tasks under the "list [LIST_INDEX] all" command.

 Examples:

 * `finish 1`<br>
   Mark the task with index 1 under current list view as finished.

-* `finish 2 3 5`<br>
-  Mark the tasks with index 2,3 and 5 under current list view as finished.

 ### 2.5.
 Listing all tasks : `list`